tomciosegal/nutri-store/README.md

 ## Design Choices

-The Nutristore website has an overall Lab style, where viewer can feel cleanneses of the product and used clean ingredients to build formula.
+The Nutristore website has an overall Lab style, where viewer can feel cleanness  of the product and used clean ingredients to build formula.

 ### Fonts
 - The primary font [Work Sans](https://fonts.google.com/specimen/Work+Sans?selection.family=Roboto:wght@400;700&query=work) was chosen for the main text of the site because of it clear readability.

-### Colours
+### colors

 - light green: #77ac3c;
 - green: #79b03e
 - light grey: #e3e1e1

-- The brand colours for this project were chosen to make to create the impression of a clean, sterile room where natural supplements are produced. thus, we want to ensure a potential customer about the purity of our product.
+- The brand colors for this project were chosen to make to create the impression of a clean, sterile room where natural supplements are produced. thus, we want to ensure a potential customer about the purity of our product.
 - The green was chosen to provide a highlighting contrast for links, prices and important buttons for the user such as "add to cart" and "checkout now".

 ## Wireframes